 Let’s get started by explaining porro types.
-Porro prism binoculars have pretty classic housing styles with a bit of tricky construction.
+Porro prism binoculars have pretty classic housing styles with tricky construction.

 Field of view

-To make sure you are getting a better field of view, the eye relief should be 14/15mm.
-And, it is the standard distance between eyes and binoculars regardless of whether you are wearing glasses or not.
+To ensure you get a better field of view, the eye relief should be 14/15mm.
+And it is the standard distance between eyes and binoculars regardless of whether you are wearing glasses.

 Objective lens diameter